 Broadmayne Methodist Church, Main Street, Broadmayne, DT8 8EB

 The minister is Rev Stephanie Jenner, tel 262421

-In September 2012 the two churches agreed to formalise the cooperation that exists between them by signing a covenant which details what the churches currently do together and what they hope to do in the future.
+In September 2018 the Covenant was extended to include all the churches in the Watercombe Benefice.
+It details what the churches currently do together and what they hope to do in the future.
 The covenant is renewed every three years.

 Click to open a copy of the covenant in a new tab.